-As at 31 March 2024, the Scheme had a past service deficit of \$xx million (xx% of the liabilities).
+As at 31 March 2024, the Scheme had a past service deficit of \$0.2 million (1.0% of past service liabilities).
 This amount is exclusive of Employer Superannuation Contribution Tax.
 This deficit was calculated using a discount rate equal to the expected return on the assets but otherwise the assumptions and methodology were consistent with the requirements of PBE IPSAS 39.